-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 One of the more difficult types of content to create outside the office is engaging designed graphics, especially if you want something animated.

-Adobe Spark Post is going to be the best competition to your go-to designer in the office.
+Adobe Spark Post is going to be your new favorite mobile tool.

 The app offers tons of templates and ideas, smart design features that simplify working on the fly (and a small screen), and it lets you add animated effects to social media graphics that you really need to grab attention.